-- RP_x = GHG emission reduction pathway for year "x" (MT CO2e for year "x") - AP = Average production data as specified in subsection (4)(a) of this section (units of production) - OB = Output-based baseline as specified in subsection (2) of this section (MT CO2e/units of production) - RR = Efficiency reduction rate as specified in subsection (3) of this section (%) - Y_x = The number of calendar years the EITE covered party has been subject to WAC 173-442-030.
-The first calendar year is designated as calendar year number one. - (c) Any calendar year containing curtailment recognized by Ecology does not count toward the total years in Y_x . - (d) Beginning in calendar year 2036, Y_x remains constant at the number of years determined for calendar year 2035.
+- RP_x = GHG emission reduction pathway for year "x" (MT CO_2 e for year "x") - AP = Average production data as specified in subsection (4)(a) ofthis section (units of production)

+OB = Output-based baseline as specified in subsection (2) of this - section (MT CO2e/units of production) - ER = Efficiency improvement rate as specified in subsection (3) of this section (% as a decimal) - Y_x = The number of calendar years the EITE covered party has been subject to WAC 173-442-030.
+The first calendar year is designated as calendar year number one. - (c) Any calendar year containing curtailment recognized by ecology does not count toward the total years in Y_x . - (d) Beginning in calendar year 2036, $\mathbf{Y}{\mathbf{x}}$ remains constant at the number of years determined for calendar year 2035.